-Since launching 270 Strategies, Meg has supported clients both in the United States and abroad, drawing on her expertise in grassroots campaigning and organization building.
+Since the company's inception, Meg has supported clients both in the United States and abroad, drawing on her expertise in campaign design and strategy, education, and organization building, including clients such as the Bill & Melinda Gates Foundation, The College Board, DC Public Schools, Teach for America, the DCCC, the New Democratic Party of Canada, Partners in Health, and United We Dream.
 She’s worked with political campaigns and party committees at the national and local level to provide strategic guidance and best practices.

 Meg grew up in a family of organizers and teachers, and brings her passion for education reform to 270.
 She serves as an advisor to a number of foundations, advocacy and direct service organizations committed to improving public schools and ensuring all children have the opportunity to succeed in college and in life.